shakr07/Blog_App_2.0/README.md

-# Project Title
+# Project overview

-A brief description of what this project does and who it's for.
+Just after how to start section there is some info  and problems related to project

 ## How to Start the Project